Classification of Group Actions Extended to Symplectic Deformation Quantizations: Existence of Extensions of Group Actions

 \leavevmode

-By averaging an arbitrary affine connection one obtains an invariant affine connection and by averaging an arbitrary representative of a characteristic class one obtains a representative of the pre-image in $H^2_\Gamma\left(M,\C\right)\hhbar$. \end{proof}
+By averaging an arbitrary linear connection one obtains an invariant linear connection and by averaging an arbitrary representative of a characteristic class one obtains a representative of the pre-image in $\frac{\omega}{i\hbar}+\CH^2_\Gamma\left(M\right)\hhbar$. \end{proof}

-Note that the proof of \ref{finiteistrivial} actually also applies to the case where $\Gamma$ is not itsself a compact Lie group, but the action of $\Gamma$ factors through the (smooth) action of a compact Lie group.
+\begin{remark} Note that the proof of corollary \ref{finiteistrivial} actually also applies to the case where $\Gamma$ is not itself a compact Lie group, but the action of $\Gamma$ factors through the (smooth) action of a compact Lie group. \end{remark}

-\begin{remark} It is possible to phrase the first condition in \ref{trivialextensions} in terms of a cohomological obstruction in the following way.
+\begin{remark} It is possible to phrase the first condition in proposition \ref{trivialextensions} in terms of a cohomological obstruction in the following way.
 Consider the right-action of $\Gamma$ on $\Omega^1\left(M,\End\left(TM\right)\right)$ by pull-back.
-Given an affine connection $\nabla_{00}$ we define
+Given an affine connection $\nabla_{00}$, we define